simonsobs/PSpipe/README.md

 A guide to install these libraries at NERSC is provided in [NERSC_INSTALL.md](NERSC_INSTALL.md).

-The CAR version of PSpipe require pixell:  https://github.com/simonsobs/pixell .
+The CAR version of PSpipe requires pixell:  https://github.com/simonsobs/pixell .

 To install `pspy`, just clone this repository and compile fortran codes